aergoio/guide/source/specs/fees.rst

 Built-in Functions
 ''''''''''''''''''

-GAS usage for built-in functions provided by the Lua VM
+Gas usage for built-in functions provided by the Lua VM

 .. list-table::
     :widths: 30 30